voxel51/fiftyone/docs/source/enterprise/migrations.rst

 .. note::

-    You can find your `TOKEN` by logging into the FiftyOne Enterprise App and clicking on the :ref:`account icon <teams-python-sdk>` in the upper right.
+    You can find your `TOKEN` by logging into the FiftyOne Enterprise App and clicking on the :ref:`account icon <enterprise-python-sdk>` in the upper right.

-.. _teams-upgrading:
+.. _enterprise-upgrading:

 Upgrading your deployment
 _________________________

 The basic **admin workflow** for upgrading a FiftyOne Enterprise deployment is:

--   :ref:`Upgrade <teams-upgrade-python-sdk>` all automated services and individual user workflows that use the Enterprise Python SDK to an appropriate SDK version
+-   :ref:`Upgrade <enterprise-upgrade-python-sdk>` all automated services and individual user workflows that use the Enterprise Python SDK to an appropriate SDK version
 -   Upgrade your core Enterprise App infrastructure (via Kubernetes, Docker, etc)